Homemade Laundry Detergent. It's one of those things that almost every crunchy mama makes, right?

 soap nuts are the dried shells (or husks) from the soapberry (or soap berry nut).
 These berries are the fruit from a quite unique tree species.
 These shells contain a substance called saponin that produces a soaping effect.
 Saponin is a 100% natural alternative to chemical laundry detergent and cleansers.
 It can replace many chemical detergents such as those containing sodium laureth sulphate (SLS) that are becoming well known by consumers for being a skin irritant and health hazard.

-NOTE: Soap nuts are not nuts – they are fruits.
-So even if you have an allergy to nuts, soap nuts should be just fine for you .
+NOTE: Soap nuts are not nuts – they are a fruit.
+So even if you have an allergy to nuts, soap nuts should be just fine for you :).

 Why I Love Soap Nuts